 This major is one of only a few university qualifications in the world to include courses in ergonomics/human factors and occupational hygiene.

-Study the Bachelor of Health Science (Occupational Health and Safety) full-time or part-time, on-campus or by distance education.
+You can choose to study this degree full-time or part-time, on-campus or by distance education.
 You’ll also have the option to select from a wide variety of electives to suit your personal needs and interests.

 The Bachelor of Health Science (Occupational Health and Safety) can lead to or enhance many careers.
 Our graduates are working as:

 - staff of Worksafe New Zealand and ACC